isomerpages/pa-bukitcanberra/_volunteer-programmes/Arts & Heritage/Sembawang Heritage Ambassadors.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
 			Form a group of residents who are interested to know and act as Sembawang Heritage Ambassadors.
-To equip them with knowledge, facilitation skills and info about Sembawang’s heritage.
+To equip them with knowledge, facilitation skills and information about Sembawang’s heritage.
 They can use this knowledge and information to share with residents who visit Sembawang GRC divisions.
 		</td>
 	</tr>
 </table>